petr-larin/BMSTU-Graduate-Qualifying-Project/README.md

 ## Graduate Qualifying Project for the Data Science course at BMSTU in spring 2023 (11784DS)

-This is a work in progress - check back soon!
-The final exam is on May 1st 2023.

-###

 In this grad project, I study the [RUL dataset](https://github.com/ignavinuales/Battery_RUL_Prediction) created by Ignacio Viñuales.

 ### Results